San Francisco–Oakland Bay Bridge: Construction

-Construction began on July 9, 1933 after a groundbreaking ceremony attended by former president Herbert Hoover and local beauty queens.
-Ultimately, twenty-four men would die constructing the bridge.
+Construction began on July 9, 1933 after a groundbreaking ceremony attended by former president Herbert Hoover, dignitaries, and local beauty queens.

 The western section of the bridge between San Francisco and Yerba Buena Island presented an enormous engineering challenge.
 The bay was up to 100 ft deep in places and the soil required new foundation-laying techniques.
 A single main suspension span some 4100 ft in length was considered but rejected, as it would have required too much fill and reduced wharfage space at San Francisco, had less vertical clearance for shipping, and cost more than the design ultimately adopted.
 The solution was to construct a massive concrete anchorage halfway between San Francisco and the island, and to build a main suspension span on each side of this central anchorage.

 East of Yerba Buena Island, the bay to Oakland was spanned by a 10176 ft combination of double cantilever, five long-span through-trusses, and a truss causeway, forming the longest bridge of its kind at the time.
 The cantilever section was longest in the nation and third-longest anywhere.

 Much of the original eastern section was founded upon treated wood pilings.
-Because of the very deep mud on the bay bottom it was not practical to reach bedrock, although the lower levels of the mud are quite firm.
+Because of the very deep mud on the bay bottom, it was not practical to reach bedrock, although the lower levels of the mud are quite firm.
 Long wooden pilings were crafted from entire old-growth Douglas fir trees, which were driven through the soft mud to the firmer bottom layers.
+The construction project had casualties: twenty-four men would die while constructing the bridge.